vaiseys/dav-course/homework/chapter_03.md

 Now, it's your turn to show me the best time recorded on each track

 The result you get using `group_by` and `arrange` contains a lot of information.
-So let's use `select` so that your out displays only the name of the track and the lowest time recorded there.
+So let's use `select` so that your output displays only the name of the track and the lowest time recorded there.

 ## Question 6